okassa/TL30/README.md

 ![AEM Adobe](chapters/images/Lab-Header.png)
 ## Technical Lab 30 : Building a Progressive Web Application with AEM

+**Lab overview**
 <p>
-Progressive Web Applications bring mobile-app-like experiences to end users without requiring them to install an app from a App store/ Play store.</br>
+Deliver fast, engaging and reliable experiences is key for customers.
+Having the reach and accessibility of a web page on mobile is even better as customer are using mobile for daily activities.
+Building a mobile application is not just a mean to achieve a great digital transformation, it's key for customer retention.

+Marketing and Technical teams have faced many challenges since a decade to build compelling mobile experiences: technical adoption of platforms specific languages (Objective-C for iOS, Java for Android), poor user experience for mobile applications built onto cross platforms engine (Phonegap, Xamarin...).

+The issue remained the same:
+**How can we build web apps that look and feel like native mobile apps for iOS and Android?**

+This question has been answered by Google Engineering Teams: Build Progressive Web Application.

+**Scope**

+In this training you will learn how to get started with Progressive Web Applications wth AEM.It could be a good starting point for extending an existing website or building a new one as a progressive web application.
-This technical lab will help you explore how to create a Progressive Web Application (PWA) with AEM.
+This technical lab aims to create a web application (HTML, CSS, JavaScript) within AEM with PWA capabilities

+_Key takeaways :_

+- Access smartphone capabilities such as its camera
+- Use service workers (JavaScript) for offline mode
+- Send push notifications to users
+- Test your localhost web app on a Virtual Device (Android)
+- Adding your app to your device home screen

- Add a picture of a smartphone with the logo of the mobile app.
+ ##### @TODO Add a picture of a smartphone with the logo of the mobile app.
 </p>

 #### Resources to download